Companies that develop and retain superior employees are making more money with fewer employees.

 33 out of 49 top-paying companies in the US have fewer than 60 employees.

 Second, I want to note that there was one company that had no available data on the number of employees.
 That company, by the way, had the highest median salary by far of any other: $964,005.
-I can only speculate on the number of employees, but if it is like the other top paying companies, I’m guessing it has very few, very happy, very hard-working, and very well-paid employees.
+I don’t want to speculate on the number of employees.
+However, if it is like the other top paying companies, I’m guessing it has very few, very happy, very hard-working, and very well-paid employees.
+In other words, they don’t have average employees.
+They have suprior employees.

 So, some companies are getting extraordinary results with just a few employees.
 How do they do that?

 Although we don’t like to talk about it, not everyone gets the same results at work.
 Some people bring their full game, day after day, and push the boundaries.
 Some people get comfortable and settle into a routine.
-According to Michael Lombardo and Robert Eichinger, superior employees outperform average employees by 40% to 100% or more (The Leadership Machine, 10th edition, p.
-223).
+According to Michael Lombardo and Robert Eichinger, superior employees outperform average employees by 40% to 100% or more.
+According to McKinsey, the best employees perform up to 8 times more work than an average employee.

 We’ve all heard there is a “war for talent.”
 The reasons are pretty obvious.
 We have historically low unemployment.
 Investment in public education has been falling since the 80s.
 There is a cohort of students who graduated during the recession, resulting in a demographic block that has fewer skills and experiences than they would normally have acquired.
-It’s no wonder that there are not too many people at the top of the game.
+Now add to that the pandemic and political disruptions, and it’s no wonder that there are not too many people at the top of their game.

 - If I’m running a company, I’d invest in an employee development strategy plan now.
 Sure, it might take 5 years to pay off, but if I don’t do it now, I’ll be 5 years behind my toughest competitors in 5 years.